 The concept of cultural appropriation comes from the field of sociology, used to describe a situation in which a dominant culture adopts elements from a minority culture, such as its religious symbols, fashions, music or language.
 Typically these elements are adopted without regard for their context or significance in the original culture, and are used to reinforce stereotypes and provide exotic fads for the dominant culture.

-A coarse analogy to this practice can be found in ancient history, when a conquered people would be put on display and forced to perform their music or dances for the amusement of their conquerors.
-An example of this is recorded in the book of Psalms, when the exiled Israelites were required to sing their sacred songs for the entertainment of their Babylonian captors (Psalm 137).
+Variations of this practice can be found in ancient history, where a conquered people would be forced to perform their music or dances for the amusement of their conquerors.
+An example is recorded in the book of Psalms, when the exiled Israelites were required to sing their sacred songs for the entertainment of their Babylonian captors (Psalm 137).

-Closer to home, a contemporary (and controversial) example of cultural appropriation may be seen in the traditions of several professional sports teams, which use Native American symbols for their logos, or racially charged terms for Native Americans as their team nicknames.
+A modern (and controversial) example of cultural appropriation may be seen in the traditions of some professional sports teams, which use indigenous symbols for their logos or racist terms for indigenous people as their team nicknames.
+Thankfully, some of these have been addressed and changed in the last few years.

 Popular overreach

-However, in recent years, the concept of cultural appropriation has trickled down into popular usage, fuelled on social media, and wielded without restraint against any remotely imagined offence – including many that go beyond remote to nonexistent.
+However, as the concept of cultural appropriation has trickled down from academia into popular usage, it has been fuelled on social media and wielded with little restraint against any offence, real or imagined.

 Motive matters